 Ghent is located on the intersection of two major European motorways: the E17 and the E40.
 From the E17 you take the ‘Gent Centrum’ turnoff.
 On the E40, from the motorway intersection in Zwijnaarde you first follow ‘Antwerpen’ (E17) and then take the ‘Gent Centrum’ turnoff.

-To improve air quality, Ghent’s inner city will become a low-emission zone (LEZ) on 1 January 2020.
+To improve air quality, Ghent’s inner city has become a low-emission zone (LEZ).
 De Centrale is situated in this LEZ.
 Only vehicles with a ‘euronorm’ of 5 or higher are allowed into this zone.
 More poluting vehicles with lower euronorm can enter the city for a restricted period after buying a permit.